Cordell B. SmithDPMPodiatrist

 While attending Brigham Young University, I decided to serve a two-year mission for the Church of Jesus Christ of Latter-day Saints and was called to serve in the Rosario, Argentina mission.
 My mission was extremely challenging yet became one of the most uplifting experiences of my life as I was able to learn Spanish and unconditionally serve my fellow brothers and sisters.
 Upon my return from Argentina, I was blessed to meet my beautiful and kind wife DeLisa Hickman.

 Following my graduation from Brigham Young University, I was blessed with the opportunity to continue my post-graduate education in Glendale, Arizona at Midwestern University school of Podiatry.
 I attended many homeless clinics, Special Olympics events, American Diabetes Association events, and teaching seminars in order to deepen my knowledge of the foot and ankle.
 I learned how valuable an instrument the lower extremity was to our everyday life and how many people struggle with ailments and pain that require love, dedication, and a vast array of knowledge in order to help those patients get back to a near normal life.

 In May 2010, I graduated from Midwestern University and continued my Podiatry education at the Dayton VA Medical Center Podiatry Residency program in Dayton, Ohio.
 This three-year forefoot and rearfoot residency program continued to build upon my post-graduate education and provided vital clinical and surgical experiences in order to more fully aid in the diagnosis and treatment of many lower extremity issues.
 I enjoy treating many lower extremity disorders, diseases, abnormalities, and maladies, including but not limited to: ingrown toenails, diabetic ulcers, flatfeet, high arch feet, bunions, hammertoes, tendonitis, and arthritis/instability.

 In July 2017, I graduated from my residency program and accepted a position as a Podiatrist at Roseburg Foot & Ankle Specialists.
-I am an active member of the American and Oregon Podiatric Medical Association.
+I am an active member of the American and Oregon Podiatric Medical Association and am board certified through the American Board of Podiatric medicine (ABPM).
 I have enjoyed living and working in Roseburg, OR and continue to look forward to many years of service to this wonderful community as an active Podiatrist, philanthropist, teacher, student, and citizen.